BattMoTeam/BattMo/Documentation/publishedExamples/runElectrolyser.rst

   dt  = total/n;
   dts = rampupTimesteps(total, dt, 5);

-We use the function :code:`rampupControl` to increase the current linearly in time
+We use the function :battmo:`rampupControl` to increase the current linearly in time

 .. code-block:: matlab